nauticalmike/egress-security/README.md

 ```

 ***
-NOTE: Notice this time we are applying all these resources on the `istio-system` namespace where the egress gateway instance resides.
+NOTE: This time we are applying all these resources on the `istio-system` namespace where the egress gateway instance resides.
 This is with the intention to easily manage egress traffic where the egress gateway instance resides, facilitating the management of the `AuthorizationPolicy`s.

 ***

 Access `developers.google.com`: